rosera/quickclassdiagram/README.md

 ## Todo

-At the moment the error messages are shown in spanish.
+At the moment the error messages are shown in Spanish.
 To amend this simply amend the original file packages downloaded as part of the Dockerfile.

 I may/may not get around to doing this ;-)